sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

  * (3rd player variant) Will the reluctant guard choose to obey an evil master, or rebel?

-Deckahedron World provides tension and action:
+Deckahedron World creates tension and action:

  * Potential combat against guards or kitchen staff or Sarukkan himself
  * Potential chases involving outsmarting or outmaneuvering pursuers